 For further information and advising, please contact:

 NSE Program Coordinator

-Once nominated by your home university, you will need to complete and return the Quick App for Visiting Students to the UMSL NSE Coordinator.
+Once nominated by your home university, you will need to complete and return the Quick Application for Visiting Students to the UMSL NSE Coordinator.

 Please thoroughly read NSE handbook for incoming NSE Students to UMSL.